pradyunsg/furo/docs/development/workflow.md

 ## Overview

-This project uses the [GitHub Flow] for collaboration and [nox] for automating development tasks.
-The codebase contains Python code, [Jinja2]-based HTML pages, [SASS] stylesheets and vanilla JS.
-The [SASS] and JS files are compiled into the final CSS and JS files used by the theme, with a [Gulp]-based build pipeline for assets. [sphinx-autobuild] is used to provide live-reloading pages when working on the theme. [pre-commit] is used for running the linters.
+This project uses the [GitHub Flow] for collaboration.
+The codebase contains Python code, [Jinja2]-based HTML pages, [SASS] stylesheets and Javascript code.

+- [nox] is used for automating development tasks.
+- [Gulp]-based build pipeline is used to process the [SASS] and Javascript files.
+- [sphinx-autobuild] is used to provide live-reloading pages when working on the theme.
+- [pre-commit] is used for running the linters.

 ## Initial Setup